 – ‘Self as therapist’ and issues pertaining to professional identity such as career trajectory, business building.

 – How the supervisee’s personal life may be interacting/impacting on therapeutic work with clients and vice versa.
 Work is done to identify, normalise and work towards balance in this area.

 I have been working in the supervision space since qualifying in 2016 and am a member of the Australian Counselling Association College of Supervisors.
 In addition to seeing supervisees in my private practice, I currently work for a higher education provider in Melbourne to provide clinical supervision to students on placement.

-I provide group supervision monthly and individual supervision by appointment.
+I provide individual supervision by appointment.
+My online (zoom) rate is $85 per hour.
 To find out more, contact me through here.